memoio/memo-gitbook/docs/Introduction.md

 Building infrastructure for Web3

-The modular data layer is an important part of building Web3 infrastructure.
-MEMO's modular architecture enables seamless integration with other blockchains or applications, supports cross-chain interoperability, and provides developers with flexible tools to build decentralized applications.
+The data layer is an important part of building Web3 infrastructure.
+MEMO's architecture enables seamless integration with other blockchains or applications, supports cross-chain interoperability, and provides developers with flexible tools to build decentralized applications.

 In order to realize the above vision, MEMO has built an ecosystem consisting of MEMO Protocol, launched the MEFS decentralized storage system, provided two data availability solutions, Meeda and Mooda, developed two chain-based online disks, EthDrive and LensDrive, and launched data wallets, data trading markets, and decentralized computing power leasing platforms.